Amasirat/Obsidian/Rust's Ownership Model.md

 let r1: &mut String = &mut s1;
 ```

-In order for mutable references be possible, the value they are referencing has to also be mutable.
+In order for mutable references to be possible, the value they are referencing has to also be mutable.

 However, huge Caveat!

-You can not make mutable references to one variable more than once.
+**You can not make mutable references to one variable more than once.**

 You can also not make a normal reference to one that has already been borrowed by a mutable reference.
 This is to prevent data races to occur in Rust, where more than one variable has access to data to write into.

-However **Multiple immutable references are allowed**.
+However **Multiple *immutable* references are allowed**.

 **Rust also does not allow dangled references.**

 ## Slices